RichardGomesDeAraujo/PySpark/README.md

   </p>

 ### Cleaning Empty Fields
-Command to clear empty fields in the columns creating a new table in the Silver field
+Command to clear empty fields in the columns creating a new table in the Silver Field
 ```Python
 df_silver = df_bronze.filter(df_bronze.CdProspect.isNotNull())
 ```